 I’m very careful about the boxes I tick when I’m signing up to a new service or for a new product.
-I’m usually so careful, I even notice the boxes that need to be ticked so that I don’t receive promotional material or sales gumph from carefully selected third parties. continue reading
+I’m usually so careful, I even notice the boxes that need to be ticked so that I don’t receive promotional material or sales gumph from carefully selected third parties.
+Continue reading “Unsubscribing from Email”

 Usually, as soon as The Apprentice has finished on BBC1, I write a short summary of the week’s task, what happened and who was fired.
-This week I simply couldn’t be bothered because no matter how hard I tried to be interested in what was happening, I just couldn’t fake a passable interest. continue reading
+This week I simply couldn’t be bothered because no matter how hard I tried to be interested in what was happening, I just couldn’t fake a passable interest.
+Continue reading “A Date With Sir Lord Alan Bloody Sugar”

 Most have the URL saved as a bookmark whilst others click on links that I put on Twitter or Facebook.
-Others, it appear, stumble across Ninja Hedgehog after it turns up in the search results provided by different search engines against various keywords and search strings. continue reading
+Others, it appear, stumble across Ninja Hedgehog after it turns up in the search results provided by different search engines against various keywords and search strings.
+Continue reading “Search Me”

 Whilst out cruising for hookers during daylight hours recently, I was waiting in a car park when a passing car caught my eye.